 The default VPC network provides a set of firewall rules:

 |Default allow internal||Enable

 These default VPC network settings minimize the prerequisites for setting up cloud services, including Cloud Data Fusion.
-Due to concerns about network security, organizations often do not allow you to use the default VPC network for business operations.
+Due to concerns about network security, organizations often don't let you use the default VPC network for business operations.
 Without the default VPC network, you cannot create a Cloud Data Fusion public instance.
-Instead, follow the steps to create a Cloud Data Fusion private instance.
+Instead, create a private instance.

 The default VPC network does not grant open access to resources.
-Instead, the Identity and Access Management (IAM) service controls who can access resources:
+Instead, Identity and Access Management (IAM) controls access:

 - A validated identity is required to log in to Google Cloud.

 - After you've logged in, you need explicit permission (for example, the Viewer role) to view Google Cloud services.

 Some organizations require that all of their production systems be isolated from public IP addresses.
 A Cloud Data Fusion private instance meets that requirement in all kinds of VPC network settings.